E-commerce

 SEO: structured data and collection pages

-Collection pages themselves benefit from clear internal linking: explicit collection titles, useful introductory text, and theme filters based on reliable attributes.
+Collection pages themselves benefit from clear internal linking: explicit collection titles, useful introductory text, theme filters based on reliable attributes.
 SEO does not replace a readable catalog architecture: it extends it.

-Navigation, inventory and daily operations
+Navigation, inventory, and daily operations

-Workflow: choose the right collection type
+Workflow: choose the right type of collection

 This workflow limits “ghost collections”: pages created for a launch and then abandoned, which clutter navigation and internal linking without useful traffic.

-CSV import, bulk editing, and data quality
+CSV import, bulk editing and data quality

 Visibility, planning and channels